gitlzzz/ATLAS/docs/source/input.md

 - `result_force_weight` (float): Weight of the force when considering model performance used in:  $$Weighted\ sum = RMSE_E + (F_{weight} * RMSE_F)$$
 The lowest weighted_sum will be considered as the most performant model.
 - `code`: (str) AiiDA code name
+- `ignore_container`: (bool) Whether to ignore the container specified in the container settings for the training calculation.
+- `multihead_finetuning`: (bool):  Whether to use multihead finetuning for MACE.
 - `metadata.options.resources.parallel_env`: (str)
 - `metadata.options.resources.tot_num_mpiprocs` = 32
 - `metadata.options.parser_name` = "mace-training-parser"